(ter i FLOO noh mide)

 • Immunosuppressants: If coadministered with other potential immunosuppressive agents or switching from teriflunomide to another known immunosuppressant, increased monitoring for hematological adverse effects is necessary.

 • Pregnancy/women of childbearing potential: [US Boxed Warning]: Based on animal data, teriflunomide may cause major birth defects if used in pregnant women.
-Teriflunomide is contraindicated in pregnant women or women of childbearing potential who are not using reliable contraception.
+Teriflunomide is contraindicated in pregnant women or women of childbearing potential who are not using effective contraception.
 Pregnancy must be avoided during therapy or prior to completing the accelerated elimination treatment protocol.

 • Drug elimination procedure: Due to variations in clearance, it may take up to 2 years to reach low levels of teriflunomide metabolite serum concentrations.
 A drug elimination procedure using cholestyramine or activated charcoal is recommended when a more rapid elimination is needed.
 If a response to teriflunomide had already been observed, the use of a rapid elimination procedure may result in the return of disease activity.